Aspen, Colorado: Image

 The city's character has transformed dramatically in recent decades by skyrocketing property values and the proliferation of second homes, increasingly shutting low- and middle-income workers out of the city and creating a large pool of commuters from nearby bedroom communities such as Snowmass, Basalt, Carbondale, and Glenwood Springs.
 At the same time, in stark contrast to its historic character, the city has emerged into international fame as a glitzy playground of the wealthy and famous.
 Aspen has become a second and third home to many international jet-setters.
 Many people from the U.S. and abroad vacation in Aspen, especially during the winter.

 The downtown has been largely transformed into an upscale shopping district that includes high-end restaurants, salons, and boutiques.
 Stores such as Gucci, Prada and Fendi dot South Mill Street and act as a "Rodeo Drive" of Aspen.

-Real estate market

-Aspen's single-family home prices are among the highest of any town in the country.
-Real estate supply is restricted because most of the land around Aspen is public land, conservation land, or part of large private ranches, while demand for housing around Aspen soared during the COVID-19 pandemic.
-The median sales price of a single family home in 2021 in Aspen was $9.5 million.
-A 2021 study by Savills, a global real estate broker, declared that prime Aspen real estate was the most expensive on a per-square-foot-basis of the 44 global ski resort markets it studied.